Mikayla Raines: Social media presence

 Raines maintained an Instagram account about the foxes.
 Around the time she lost her Lakeville permit, the Pioneer Press reported it had earned over 50,000 followers.
-The account drove sponsorships and donations to her sancutary's GoFundMe page.
+The account drove sponsorships and donations to her sanctuary's GoFundMe page.
 Raines also launched a YouTube channel in 2009, which she later used to document the SaveAFox sanctuary.
 Raines also maintained related accounts on Facebook and TikTok, as well as OnlyFans.
 The latter account, which she used to help partially fund the rescue, made her a target of online harassment by some users.

 Various viral videos, such as one featuring two paired vixens, dubbed "lesbian goth foxes" by viewers based on the foxes' behavior, helped boost her and the sanctuary's social media presence, often garnering the rescue national media attention.
 Two of Raines's red foxes, Finnegan and Dixie, also achieved online virality in their own right.
 At the time of her death in June 2025, Raines's accounts on YouTube and Instagram amassed over 2.4 million subscribers and 500,000 followers, respectively.